 There are some types of medications that can worsen RLS symptoms.
 These include antidepressants, antinausea drugs, antipsychotic drugs, and cold and allergy medications that contain antihistamines.

 Tell your doctor about the restless sensations.
 He or she will ask you questions about your symptoms, such as when they start and whether you’re able to do anything to make them go away.
 He or she may also ask if any other people in your family have similar symptoms.
-Tell your doctor about any medicines (including over-the-counter medicines) that you’re taking.
+Tell your doctor about any medicines (including over-the-counter medicines) you’re taking.
 You could be taking a medicine that makes RLS worse.
-If so, your doctor can recommend another medicine.
+If so, your doctor may be able to recommend another medicine.